 What are the benefits to using Trimble’s eDriver Logs® solution compared to other ELD vendors?

-At Trimble, we are actively working with our customers to transition to ELDs and have submitted our product for certification ahead of the June 12 deadline.
+At Trimble, we are actively working with our customers to transition to ELDs and have secured certification as a compliant ELD vendor for the Canadian mandate.

 We have offered an electronic logging solution for nearly 20 years, first with our eDriver Logs® AOBRD and now an ELD version of eDriver Logs.
 We have seen how electronic logs have helped drivers not only operate safely, but also enable them to maximize productivity and make the most of their available hours.